bitlabstudio/django-shop-simplenotifications/README.rst

   * payment_instructions_subject.txt
   * payment_instructions_body.txt

 All templates have a ``request`` and an ``order`` variable in their context.

 Please note that the sender in the PaymentBackend should pass the ``request`` as well.
 Example::

   confirmed.send(sender=self, order=order, request=request)

 Features
 =========

   * When a buyer completes his order, the shop owners get a notification mail
   * When a buyer requests prepayment, the shop owners get a notification mail and the buyer gets the payment instructions.
-The email address will be taken from a) the logged in User, if available and/or b) the billing address, if available and the address model has an ``email`` attribute.
+The email address will be taken from
+		a) the logged in User, if available and/or
+		b) the billing address,
+	if available and the address model has an ``email`` attribute.
 If both address are equal, only one email will be sent.
+This works for guests and logged in Users.
   * All notification emails can be easily templated.

 Testing
 ========